Getting the most out of MR-Base: a platform for Mendelian randomization using results from genome-wide association studies

 - recommended workflows

-- how to use the website and R package
+- how to use the MR-Base website and two sample MR R package

-- the different types of analyses that can be implemented, including focused and hypothesis-free approaches
+- the different types of analyses that can be implemented, including focused MR, phenome-wide MR on drug targets and multivariable MR

-- interpretation of outputs, including consideration of sensitivity analyses and potential violations of MR assumptions.
+- interpretation of outputs, including consideration of sensitivity analyses and potential violations of MR assumptions, including MR-Egger, weighted median, mode estimate and Steiger filtering approach

 The workshop will last three and a half hours.
 The first half will be spent covering the functionality of MR-Base, including a MR study of lipids and human health as an applied example.
 In the second half users will be given the opportunity to implement their own analyses of interest.
 Experienced users and developers of MR-Base will be on hand to give detailed support and feedback.
 The course will not cover the theoretical underpinnings or limitations of MR in detail.